 Paldor Peak 5,896m is located in the range of Ganesh Himal just northwest of Katmandu.
 The Paldor peak was climbed first time by Bill Tilman (Pioneer British explorer in the Himalayas) in 1949.
 North East, South East, West and South West Ridge are normal climbing routes to the summit.
 The high camp is set far from the summit and another high camp is set just before four hours climb to summit.
 A long day takes to climb the summit.

 Mt.
 Mardi Himal peak 5,587m lies southern part of Annapurna range.
-The mardi Himal peak is the lower and the least climbed peak.
+The Mardi Himal peak is the lower and the least climbed peak.
 First ascent was made in 1961 via the East Flank and is the only one used so far.
 Mt.
-Mardi Himal separates the southwest ridge of Machhapuchhare as a separate mass at right angles to the ridge and is best seen from the south.
+Mardi Himal separates the southwest ridge of Machhapuchhre as a separate mass at right angles to the ridge and is best seen from the south.
 The southwest face of the mountain has three well-defined ridges rising from rock buttresses and separated by hanging glaciers.

 Mt.
-Tent peak (Tharpu Chuli) 5663m is a glory of Annapurna Sanctuary and is well known to peak climbers in Nepal.
-The Annapurna sanctuary offers magnificent views of the mountain panoramas and lies at the south face of Annapuran Base Camp and is the finest ascent to the climbers, not only to the enjoying but also seeing ranges of mountain scenery including ridges of the fluted peak, Himchuli and a host of other surrounding peaks.
+Tent Peak (Tharpu Chuli) 5663m is a glory of Annapurna Sanctuary and is well known to peak climbers in Nepal.
+The Annapurna sanctuary offers magnificent views of the mountain panoramas and lies at the south face of Annapurna Base Camp and is the finest ascent to the climbers, not only to the enjoying but also seeing ranges of mountain scenery including ridges of the fluted peak, Himchuli and a host of other surrounding peaks.

 Mt.
 Lobuche east peak 6119m, just above the Lobuche village lies north - west of Mt Pumori in Khumbu area.
 Laurence Nielson and Ang Gyalzen Sherpa made the first ascent to Lobuche East on 25 April 1984.
 Lobuche Peak is a potential for new climbers offering few existing routes to the summit climb.
 The dark triangle of its rocky East face rises over the moraines of the Khumbu glacier